KaeptnEgli/potential-octo-meme/README.md

 ## Open Points From Code Review.
 <p>First, thanks for good the reviews!
 Unfortunately I had a lot of assessments this and last week, so I kind of ran out of time a bit.
-Due to that I could not address some of the points you have mentioned.
+Due to that, I could not address all of the points you have mentioned.
 For example:</p>

 <ul>
     <li>Page reload and the resulting bugs. local-storage.js:26</li>